Mission Statement & Founding Members

 Lompoc native Herrier remembers watching The Music Man at the Lompoc Theatre and deciding then and there that acting was his calling.
 Indeed, Herrier has more than 40 years’ experience as an actor, director and fine arts’ educator.
 Among his acting or directing venues are PCPA, Broadway, the Mark Taper Forum, Dorothy Chandler Theatre and the California Youth Theatre.
 His big screen acting credits include “Porky’s I, II and III,” “Popcorn,” “Real Men,” “The Trade,” “Tank,” “Extreme Weekend” and “Protocol,” and on the small screen, “M*A*S*H,” “Gideon’s Crossing,” “Murder She Wrote,” “The Practice” and “Oh Madeline,” among others.
 He earned a B.F.A./M.F.A. from the University of Washington and an A.A. from PCPA (Ensemble/Artist in Residence), was the artist in residence at Reed College in Portland, Ore. and co-founded the Portland Conservatory Theatre.

 Bedford, a native of Lompoc, graduated from Long Beach State University.
-She and her family own Graphic Systems Printers in Lompoc and Solvang.
-Long involved in local and county nonprofits, Bedford has donated time to the Santa Ynez Valley Historical Museum, Relay for Life and the Lompoc Valley Fallen Warriors, among many others.
+She and her family own Inklings Printing Company in Lompoc and Solvang.
+Long involved in local and county nonprofits, Bedford has donated time to the Santa Ynez Valley Historical Museum, Relay for Life, and the Lompoc Valley Fallen Warriors, among many others.
 Bedford co-created three fundraising events: Nashville Nights, Solvang Third Wednesday and Sip Lompoc.
 In addition, she has served on several boards, including the Lompoc Hope Center, First Baptist Church, Solvang Chamber of Commerce, Solvang Friendship House and National Society of the Daughters of the American Revolution, Rancho Purisima Chapter.
+Well known for her countless hours of philanthropic work, she was recipient of the 2014 Volunteer of the Year award from the Lompoc Valley Chamber of Commerce & Visitor's Bureau.

 Satterfield, the third generation of a local Lompoc family, raised her four daughters here.
 She is the executive director of the Sta.
 Rita Hills Winegrowers Alliance, retail manager for the Hitching Post Winery and works at the Hitching Post II Restaurant in Buellton.
 From 1984 to 1987, she owned the Outpost Restaurant in Lompoc.
 Satterfield is also a board member of the Lompoc Chamber of Commerce.
 She is team captain for the "Hope on 246 Relay for Life" team.